 Sometimes our guests want to add little extras to their tours to make their time away a bit more special.
-If you wish to fly out early or stay for a few extra days after your tour ends, we can book your flights accordingly or arrange local flights where possible for an additional fee.
+If you wish to travel out earlier or stay for a few extra days after your tour ends, we can arrange additional hotel nights.
 You may also wish to upgrade your room just call us to discuss.
+We can also arrange private transfers to and from the airport/hotel if required, at a supplement.
 Will a staff member be on hand at all times?
 Absolutely.
 When you travel with us, you are looked after round the clock.
 In the event of an emergency, our team members will help you both on tour and from our UK office.
 We are experts in dealing with the unexpected and we are on call 24 hours a day to support you and the tour staff accompanying your trip.
 What kind of guest goes on Andante tours?
 Over the past 39 years, our groups have contained people of all ages and from all walks of life.
 Parties are a mixture of solo travellers and those holidaying with partners or friends.
 The majority are people whose families have grown up, leaving them with time to pursue their own interests, but there is usually a spread of ages.
-The atmosphere on our tours is easygoing, informal and, of course, fun.
+The atmosphere on our tours is easy-going, informal and, of course, fun.
 How active are the tours?